yehonatan169/Ex2_SS/README.md

-# Ex3:
+# Ex2:
-third assignment of OOP course.
+second assignment of OOP course.
 Contributers: Yehonatan Amosi, Amit Goffer

 # Project theme:
 In this project we are assigned to implement a Directed Weighted Graph, and run basic algorithms on it.
 We also were asked to build a GUI were you could load and save graphs using a JSON file.